ajfisher/node-pixel/docs/installation.md

 option if you want to play with NeoPixels and you aren't doing much more than controlling LEDs.
 The downside of this approach is that Firmata has a lot of support already in it for a range of devices so you will be limited in the number of pixels you can control.
-In addition, the pixel libary will block at times, so your framerate will always be limited.
+In addition, the pixel library will block at times, so your framerate will always be limited.

 The `backpack` method provides I2C support to a strip of WS2812 pixels and will work